Subham-Das1/Mood-Calendar-/README.md

 3. Start the app:
    npm start

-4.Open the app in your browser at http://localhost:3000.
+4. Open the app in your browser at http://localhost:3000.

 ## Usage
 - Select a date on the calendar.